Ellutze/sysi/README.md

 ### CAD

 Catia module can be removed in current default setup without any downside but the lack of the model, as both FE and braiding are done with a point cloud input rather than a 3D surface.
-If CATIA is not available the CAD module can be removed by simply commenting out the CATIA section in “MASTER.py”, see figure 4.

-(picture to be inserted here)
-##### Figure 4 – Optional removal of CATIA module
+To remove from or add CATIA to the chain user can run settings_GUI.py.

 Abaqus has option for taking a CATIA mesh, this might be useful if PAM-RTM simulation is required.
-It is configured for this type ofmesh, therefore user might want to use that mesh for other simulations as well.
+It is configured for this type of mesh, therefore user might want to use that mesh for other simulations as well.
 By editing few options in MASTER scrip it is possible to go back to meshing in CATIA option.
 However, complete guide is currently not provided as numerical meshing is recommended with current setup.

 ### SQL